ViamapAps/viamap-ts-react-example/README.md

         // ADD MORE CONTROLS HERE

-        // SAVE THE map variable in the state.
-You will need it later setMap(map);
+        // SAVE the map variable in the state.
+We will need it later setMap(map);
     });
 });